codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 #### Setup pipeline trigger

-Now, lets create a new pipeline trigger, linking previously defined `cron` `trigger-event` to one ore more Codefresh pipelines.
+Now, lets create a new pipeline trigger, linking previously defined `cron` `trigger-event` to one or more Codefresh pipelines.

 ```sh
 # create trigger, linking trigger-event UID to the pipeline UID